The Month of Return

 As noted above, Rosh Hashanah and Yom Kippur represent a process of teshuva, of return to God, that takes up a large portion of the Hebrew month of Tishrei.
 But the preparation for that intense period begins in the preceding month of Elul.
 By the end of the month, we are supposed to have achieved something resembling spiritual reconciliation with our Creator.
 This would, of course, be inconceivable were it not for the prep list.
 Rosh Hashana marks the beginning of the month of Tishrei.
 But jumping into Tishrei without any preparation is a recipe for an impossibly hectic Yom Kippur.
 Therefore, Judaism has a built-in month-long prep period that is the secret to perfectly prepared teshuva.

-Jewish tradition teaches that Elul is an acronym for “Ani L’Dodi v’Dodi li” (I am my beloved’s And my beloved is mine), a verse from Song of Songs (6:3).
-The verse describes the meeting between God and Israel as a meeting between two lovers.
+Jewish tradition teaches that Elul is an acronym for “Ani L’Dodi v’Dodi li” The verse describes the meeting between God and Israel as a meeting between two lovers.
 Every romance requires spontaneity, a magical space created in the moment that cannot be duplicated.
 But even spontaneity requires a bit of preparation.
 As a man, this is a bit difficult for me to understand, but watching my wife prepare for a quick ‘spontaneous’ date has taught me that spontaneity takes time and preparation as well.

 The same is true of relating to God.
 The best prayers are the ones that don’t go exactly as planned.
 They represent a true meeting with the Divine, a dialogue with both sides saying what is on its mind.